ghoomfrog/kid/README.md

 They're written as an ellipsis because they can be used as empty expressions (like `pass` in python) or placeholders.

-## Integers
+## Quantities

-Integers in Kid are unsigned and dynamically sized (with an 8-bit minimum).
+Quantities in Kid are unsigned integers that are dynamically sized (with an 8-bit minimum).

 ```kid
 -123